Via Lincoln, 2

 Write to the garden

-Open every day (except Christmas Day and New Year's Day)
+Open every day (except January 1st and December 25th)

 Free for disabled person with accompanying person